Entity and component

-Outcome simulations are based on a component-based approach, where the system consists of a set of entities to which components are attached.
+Outcome simulations are based on an approach where the system consists of a set of entities to each of which multiple components are attached.

-Component type can be also used as a way of organizing components, and/or expanding the component namespace.
-Consider the following example:
+Component type can be also used as a way of organizing components, and/or expanding the component namespace (like with entity type).

 # declare a new component type component_type: - id: decision vars: - id: template_var ... states: - id: template_state_1 ... # use the new component type component: - id: choice_213 type: decision # component `choice_213` has a var `template_var` # /region/e_01001/decision/